julian-garcia/my-trivia/README.md

 # My Trivia
-A Flask based trivia based website to deliver questions to users, log their answers, and calculate a score.
+A Flask based trivia website to deliver questions to users, log their answers, and calculate a score.
 Includes a top scoring league table.

 # Usage Instructions
 ## Installation
+git clone
+pip install -r requirements.txt
 ## Deployment (Heroku)

 # Languages and Frameworks